Prime Minister Yingluck Shinawatra refuses to relinquish power during elections as opposition protests continue.

 The country has been politically unstable since the 2006 coup.
 In 2008, anti-Thaksin protesters occupied Bangkok’s two airports for a week after taking over the prime minister’s office for three months.
 In 2009, the office was held for 19 days by pro-Thaksin supporters.

-A military crackdown on pro-Thaksin protests in 2010 that killed 90 people.
+A military crackdown on pro-Thaksin protests in 2010 resulted with death of 90 people.
 The current government came to power with a landslide election victory in 2011.